-My buddy Stan and I are both watching television when my wife wanders into the living room with a strange look on her face.
+My buddy Stan and I were watching television when my wife wandered into the living room with a strange look on her face.

-“Something is making noise in the junk drawer,” she announces.
+“Something is making noise in the junk drawer,” she announced.

 “Which junk drawer?”
-I ask because we have several and each one is like a tar pit, a place where many things fall into but few emerge.
+I asked, since we have several and each has become like a tar pit, a place where things fall into but few emerge.

-“The one in the filing cabinet,” she says.
+“The one in the filing cabinet,” she said.

-Neither of us is willing to get up.
+Neither of us was willing to get up.

-“How much noise,” Stan asks without taking his eyes off the television.
+“How much noise,” asked Stan without taking his eyes off the television.

-He nods his head in agreement then turns his gaze toward me.
-My wife is also staring at me.
+He nodded his head in agreement then turned his gaze toward me.
+My wife was also staring at me.

 Why is it my job to take care of such things?

-Even the cats, half asleep at my feet, squint expectantly in my direction.
+Even the cats, half asleep at my feet, squinted expectantly in my direction.

-So I get up and trudge into the home office and slide open the junk drawer.
-I rummage through it, half expecting a mouse to leap out.
+So I got up and trudged into the home office to slide open the junk drawer and rummage through it, half expecting a mouse to leap out.

-As I return to the living room, she restates her initial question, “Well?”
+As I returned to the living room, she restated her initial question, “Well?”

-“I did not see nor hear a mouse,” I proclaim.
+“I neither saw nor heard a mouse,” I proclaimed.

-“There could be something in the junk drawer that doesn’t belong there,” he says, “and wants to get back to where it belongs.”
+“There could be something in the junk drawer that doesn’t belong there,” he said, “and wants to get back to where it belongs.”

 Stan gets like this.
 He is a master mechanic, a machine-whisperer, a man who shares an almost mystical relationship with inanimate objects and every once in a while his dream world collides with our reality.

-“He could be onto something,” my wife says.
+“He could be onto something,” my wife suggested.

 It is not so much a question as a protest – but it is a useless protest because whenever my wife and Stan get on the same track, my fate is sealed.

-So I trudge into the home office and reopen the junk drawer.
-It is as the name suggests, full of junk.
-There are tools in there.
-There are kitchen utensils in there.
-There are office supplies in there.
-There are things in there whose name and purpose baffle me.
+So I trudged back into the home office and reopened the junk drawer.
+It was as its name suggested, full of junk.
+There were tools in there and kitchen utensils.
+There were office supplies and things whose name and purpose baffle me.

 But it wouldn’t hurt to have a few less things in there.

-So I return the tools to the shed.
-I put the kitchen utensils back in the kitchen and the office things back in the desk where they belong and by doing so, I hope to reveal whatever it is that is making noise.
+So I returned the tools to the shed.
+I put the kitchen utensils back in the kitchen and the office things back in the desk where they belonged and by doing so, I hoped to reveal whatever was making the noise.

-As I work, my wife comes to look over my shoulder.
-When she spots a set of well used mouse traps, she says, “That’s gross!
-Put them where they belong.”
+As I worked, my wife came to look over my shoulder.
+Soon she spotted a set of well used mouse traps.
+“That’s gross!,” she said, “put them where they belong.”

 “And where would that be?”

-She gives me an incredulous look.
-“Wherever they need to be set,” she says.
+Her look was incredulous.
+“Wherever they need to be set,” she said.

 So I set traps.
 I put one under the sink in the kitchen, one between the desk and the filing cabinet and one in the hall closet.
 Then as I finally ease back onto the couch to enjoy the remainder of my movie and by now warm glass of beer…

-To which Stan replies, “It is the happy sound of something being where it belongs.”
+To which Stan replied, “It is the happy sound of something being where it belongs.”

-Now it is my turn to glare at him because my wife is glaring at me.
-He can darn well dispose of the mouse.
-It is now his job – because I have decided that at my house the beer isn’t free.
+Now it is my turn to glare at him because my wife was glaring at me.
+He could darn well dispose of the mouse.
+It is now his job – because I decided that at my house the beer isn’t free.